tom-draper/pldashboard/README.md

 ## Form

-A form value is calculated to give a short-term indication of a team's performance.
-Two form values are used in the dashboard, one based on the last 5 games, and another based on the last 10 games.
+A form rating is calculated to give a short-term indication of a team's performance.
+Two form rating values are used in the dashboard, one based on the last 5 games, and another based on the last 10 games.

 A team's 5-game current form value is calculated by taking the last 5 matches played and summing each game's goal difference multiplied by the opposition team's rating.
 The average of these 5 values is taken to give the final result.
 A team's 10-game current form value is calculated similarly but with the previous 10 matches.